MirrorNetworking/Mirror/docs/Concepts/GameObjects/SceneObjects.md

 # Scene GameObjects

-There are two types of networked GameObjects in Unity’s multiplayer system:
+There are two types of networked GameObjects in Mirror’s multiplayer system:

 -   Those that are created dynamically at runtime
 -   Those that are saved as part of a Scene